lalith1234567/lalith123/README.md

 # lalith123
-i am new to gituo
+i am new to gitup